How it Started

 The primary aim of the Snorri Program is strengthening the bonds between people of Icelandic descent in North America and the people in Iceland.
 The purpose of the program is to encourage young people of Icelandic descent to preserve and nurture their Icelandic cultural and national heritage within the multicultural societies of Canada and the United States.
 The program also aims at strengthening the ties with Iceland and Icelanders as well as strengthening the ties to other Icelandic communities outside of Iceland.

-It was one of the program's original objectives to make the program reciprocal.
+Snorri West - One of the program's original objectives was to make the program reciprocal.
 In 2001 the Snorri West Program started in Manitoba with two participants.
-The province of Ontario organized a program in 2008 but that was the only year.
-The Manitoba program ran for 10 years or until 2010.
+The province of Ontario organized a program in 2008, but that was the only year.
+The Manitoba program ran for 10 years until 2010.

-In 2003 the Snorri Program mainframe was expanded to include a program for those who find themselves just above the proposed age range (30+) for the first program and for those who may be travelling as a couple.
-This was called Snorri Plus and is a two week program that runs in August.
+Snorri Plus - In 2003 the Snorri Program mainframe was expanded to include a program for those who find themselves just above the proposed age range (30+) and for those who may be traveling as a couple.
+This is called Snorri Plus and is a two-week program that runs in August of each year

 319 people of Icelandic descent have participated in the Snorri Program, over 208 in Snorri Plus and around 100 in Snorri West.

 The Government of Iceland, Icelandair and the City of Reykjavík.

 Previous sponsors have been: Landsbanki, The Savings Bank, VISA Island (now Valitor), Síminn, Skipti & Eimskip Various municipalities and companies have sponsored the program with modest contributions.

 The Icelandic National League of North America has sponsored the Historic tour around Iceland since 2009.